 Some properties allow rentals for parties or events.
 If this is your property, clarify the maximum number of people and cars allowed.
 Avoid being loose with any wording here, as different guests may interpret a “few” friends differently.
 Note the Homeowner’s Association (HOA) rules and quiet hours if your property is part of a development.
 Let your guests know during which hours the noise curfew is in place.

-Airbnb Extra guests
+Airbnb extra guests

 Your guests may meet other travelers or locals while exploring your city.
 Be sure you state what rules you have for bringing in unregistered guests.
 You want to ensure your property is cared for and the guests are held liable for any damage.
 Bringing in visitors can complicate this, so be sure to stand firm on this in your visitor guidelines.